SOS Workers Must Be Vaccinated Or Undergo Regular Testing - NewsBreak

 SOS Workers Must Be Vaccinated Or Undergo Regular Testing

-Secretary of State Driver Services Facility Joliet/md.
 Officials say Secretary of State workers must either be vaccinated or undergo regular COVID-19 testing.
 Secretary of State Jesse White announced yesterday that employees will be required to submit proof of vaccinations or turn in the results of COVID-19 tests every two weeks.
 White says the measures are being implemented to fight the spread of the virus, especially the delta variant.
-The new policy goes into effect September 1st.www.wjol.com
+The new policy goes into effect September 1st.www.star967.net